 In the heart of fully irrigated dairy country and opposite Gunbower Island, the picturesque town of Cohuna is situated on the Murray Valley Highway between Kerang and Echuca.
 Investment in this region over recent years has been strong due to affordable industrial land and housing, along with quality infrastructure.

 Cohuna offers great opportunities for those looking for an alternative holiday destination or lifestyle.
 Visitors and new residents are warmly welcomed and provided with services expected of a larger regional centre.
 Cohuna is renowned for its quality retail outlets and excellent facilities.

 Magnificent scenery and a host of recreational activities are on offer for those who enjoy the great outdoors.
-Take a leisurely forest drive or try some of our recommended activities including hiking, bike riding, bird watching, camping, fishing, water skiing and yabbying.
+Take a leisurely forest drive or try some of our recommended activities including hiking, bike riding, bird watching, camping, canoeing, fishing, water skiing and yabbying.

 In 1836 Major Thomas Mitchell was the first European explorer to encourage potential pastoralists to take stock overland from Sydney and settle in the area Mitchell referred to as Australia Felix - Happy Australia.
 Mitchell's journey from Sydney took him via Swan Hill, Kerang, Cohuna, Leitchville and Pyramid Hill area en route to Portland.

 A brochure is available for those who wish to follow parts of this epic journey by car, bicycle, on horseback or on foot.

 In the wake of the explorers, overlanders from Sydney brought stock across the Murray and settled on the rich flood plains.
 Large sheep and cattle runs were established and the country began to be cleared.
 Gannawarra and Gunbower were the two main land leases in this region.